Land Use Density and Clustering

 6,950 |

-Some people have a negative attitude about density and clustering.
+Some people have negative attitudes about density and clustering (Bula 2017).
 They believe that it is harmful to individuals and society, and that consumers always prefer lower-density development patterns (Moretti, 1999).
-However, many consumers value clustered development if it is well designed, affordable, increases accessibility, and incorporates other valued amenities such as personal security and good schools.
+Some critics claim that urban densities increase mental illness, but research is mixed: city living may increase some forms of psychosis and mood disorders, drug addiction, and some people’s unhappiness, but tends reduce dementia, alcohol abuse and suicide rates, and many people are happier in cities than they would be in smaller communities (Litman 2016).
+Many consumers value living in walkable urban neighborhoods that have amenities such as personal security and good schools.
 One survey (NHBA, 1999) found that 83% of consumers prefer suburban housing, but the features respondents value most are neighborhood security, quality schools and neighborhood quality.
 This suggests that some households would choose higher density, multi-modal locations if they had such amenities.

 Demand for New Urbanist communities, loft apartments and urban infill is strong, provided that they offer personal security, school quality and prestige comparable to suburbs.
 A study by Eppli and Tu (2000) found that homes in New Urbanist communities sold for an average of $20,189 more than otherwise comparable homes in more conventional communities, an 11% increase in value.
 One survey found that 43% of homebuyers who currently choose rural and suburban locations are good candidates for higher density, traditional neighborhood developments (Heart and Biringer, 2000).
 Similarly, a survey of the Puget Sound region housing market found that although the majority of respondents prefer a detached home, most care more about the quality of their neighborhood and owning their own home than about housing type, and more than 90% would willingly trade low-density housing for a medium- or high-density home if it had other desirable features (Decisions Data, 1994).